AdamScherlis/adamscherlis.github.io/posts/grapefruit/index.md

 You can also get pharmacogenetic testing done, to see whether you're likely to be producing an unusually high or low amount of one of these enzymes; this can be translated into dosage adjustments for many (most?) medications.
 The effect can be in either direction; CYP enzymes convert active forms of some drugs into inactive compounds, but for other drugs they actually convert an inactive precursor into the active form.

 The relevant component of grapefruit juice -- or "GFJ", if you want to sound like a hip pharmacodynamicist -- is the furanocoumarins, a class of mildly-toxic chemicals related to coumarin.
 (Coumarin is present in some kinds of cinnamon; it's also why tonka beans are illegal in the US.)
-Furanocoumarins can [irreversibly](https://www.bmj.com/content/346/bmj.f1) inhibit CYP enzymes, especially CYP3A4; at that point you have to wait for your liver to produce more enzymes, which takes days.
+Furanocoumarins can [irreversibly](https://www.bmj.com/content/346/bmj.f1) inhibit CYP enzymes, especially CYP3A4 and CYP3A5; at that point you have to wait for your body to produce more enzymes, which takes days.

+(Furanocoumarins also inhibit membrane transport proteins; independently of any CYP effects, this can make drugs less effective.)

+## How real is this?

-The effect sizes here are not small.
+The effect sizes in the literature are not small.
 A review by [Hanley et al (2011)](https://pmc.ncbi.nlm.nih.gov/articles/PMC3071161/) demonstrates that for patients drinking moderate amounts of grapefruit juice, the blood concentration (AUC, i.e. integrated over time) is more than doubled for many drugs; in some cases it may increase by a factor of ten (although studies vary a lot).

 On the other hand, many of these numbers got asterisks for "administration of GFJ in a manner deemed to be inconsistent with usual dietary consumption"; poking through a few papers, this typically means that they made their research subjects drink glasses of double-strength grapefruit juice three times a day (or "DS GFJ tid", as the kids say) for a few days.
 There are also some "acute GFJ exposure" annotations.
+(On the other other hand, even a single glass of single-strength GFJ is often enough to cause an AUC ratio of 2 or more.)

+The paper points out a major hole in the usual "GFJ inhibits CYP3A" story: "Grapefruit juice is unique among CYP3A inhibitors because, when consumed in usual dietary volumes, only enteric CYP3A is affected.
+Therefore, GFJ has no impact on the pharmacokinetics of CYP3A substrate drugs administered intravenously, and does not prolong the plasma half-life of orally administered agents."
+In other words, grapefruit juice, which in ideal circumstances remains outside your liver, only gets to destroy the CYP enzymes in your gut; this is relevant for some drugs (those that are metabolized very quickly by CYP3A while still in the gut), but not most.

+This seems pretty important!
+But I'm not sure how to square it with the papers they survey; if most drugs get through the gut without interacting much with CYP3A, I don't see why *any* quantity of GFJ should be expected to have these kinds of effects.
+They say that "[t]he number of drugs where GFJ causes a strong degree of CYP3A inhibition (AUC ratio ≥ 5) is quite small", but 5 seems like quite a high bar to me.

-Don't be too reassured; a single glass of single-strength GFJ is enough to have large effects in many cases.
-They conclude that "[f]or the majority of patients, complete avoidance of grapefruit juice is unwarranted", but it's not clear to me why they think so.
+They end up concluding that "\[f\]or the majority of patients, complete avoidance of grapefruit juice is unwarranted", but I'm not sure I believe them.

-(Furanocoumarins also inhibit membrane transport proteins; independently of any CYP effects, this can make drugs less effective.)
+I'm pretty confused about this!

 ## Not all grapefruit